paichul/Behavioral-Cloning/README.md

 - keras==2.0.7

 # Simulation Data Generation
+Please see the paper here for the detailed explanation of the simulation data generation procedure.
 Please send an email to paichul@cs.stanford.edu for the simulator binary.

 # Training and Testing Instructions